LilPoppy/cobnet/README.md

 $ mvn package
 ```

-Then run the following to start the server:
+Then run the followings to start the server:

 ```
 $ java -jar target/storechain-server.jar